-Research Question and Objectives: To determine rates of NMSC and MSC among Australian patients with RA treated with tofacitinib or biologic disease modifying antirheumatic drugs (bDMARDs).
+Research Question and Objectives: To determine rates of NMSC and MSC among Australian patients with RA treated with tofacitinib or biologic disease modifying anti-rheumatic drugs (bDMARDs).
 Data will be stratified by patient demographics and clinical characteristics.
 The primary objectives for this study are to determine the rate of NMSC and MSC among patients treated for moderately to severely active RA, as measured by Disease Activity Score-28 (DAS28) at baseline, with tofacitinib.
 The secondary objectives are to determine: the rate of NMSC and MSC among patients treated for moderately to severely active RA, as measured by DAS28 at baseline, with bDMARDs.

 Study Design: This is a retrospective, non-interventional cohort study of rates of NMSC and MSC in patients treated with tofacitinib or bDMARDs, and will involve extracting real-world patient data from the Australian OPAL registry.
 Data will be extracted for the period 01 February 2015 until 01 September 2018.
-All drugs will be prescribed and all follow-up visits will be captured as part of normal medical practice.
-Patient therapeutic strategies will not be determined by the study protocol.
+All drugs are prescribed and all follow-up visits are captured as part of normal medical practice.
+Patient therapeutic strategies are not be determined by the study protocol (i.e therapeutic strategies are determined by the treating physician during routine clinical consultation).

 Population: This study includes adult patients (aged 18 years or older) with a diagnosis of RA, who have received treatment with tofacitinib or a bDMARD and have at least 1 year of follow-up.
-Patients with any autoimmune rheumatic disease or inflammatory bowel conditions except for RA (e.g. psoriatic arthritis, ankylosing spondylitis, psoriasis Crohn's disease or ulcerative colitis) are excluded.
+Patients with any autoimmune rheumatic disease or inflammatory bowel conditions except for RA (eg, psoriatic arthritis, ankylosing spondylitis, psoriasis Crohn's disease or ulcerative colitis) are excluded.

-Variables: The following variables will be analysed: exposure (tofacitinib or bDMARDs), baseline characteristics (e.g. demographics, medical history, clinical characteristics, patient reported outcomes, treatment history) and outcomes (incidence rate and incidence density rate of NMSC and MSC).
+Variables: The following variables will be analysed: exposure (tofacitinib or bDMARDs), baseline characteristics (eg, demographics, medical history, clinical characteristics, patient reported outcomes, treatment history) and outcomes (incidence rate and incidence density rate of NMSC and MSC).

 Data Sources: All data for this study will be obtained from the OPAL registry.
-The OPAL - Quality Use of Medicines Initiative is a point of care observational registry database (1).
-Currently approximately 80 Australian rheumatologists and more than 35,000 patients with rheumatic disease are participating in the registry.
-Data are captured into individual clinician's servers during routine clinical consultations, using the purpose-built worksheets in the Audit4 software (2).
-Data de-identified for patient, clinic and clinician are exported from each of the OPAL member's local server to a central server for analysis.
+The OPAL - Quality Use of Medicines Initiative is a point of care observational registry database.
+1 Currently approximately 80 Australian rheumatologists and more than 35,000 patients with rheumatic disease are participating in the registry.
+Data are captured into individual clinician's servers during routine clinical consultations, using the purpose-built worksheets in the Audit4 software.
+2 Data de-identified for patient, clinic and clinician are exported from each of the OPAL member's local server to a central server for analysis.

-Study Size: 500 patients administered tofacitinib and 2,500 patients administered bDMARDs.
+Study Size: 500 patients administered to facitinib and 2,500 patients administered bDMARDs.